 Figure 3: Angle between the four camera boresights and the Earth/Moon as a function of time.
 When the Earth is within $\sim 25^{\circ}$ of a camera's boresight, transiting planet searches may be compromised by high levels of scattered light.
 At larger angles, up to $\sim 35^{\circ}$, scattered light patterns and complicated structures may be visible.
 At yet larger angles, low level patchy features may be visible.
 Scattered light from the Moon is generally only noticeable below $\sim 35^{\circ}$.
 This figure can be used to identify periods affected by scattered light and the relative contributions of the Earth and Moon to the background.
-However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft. pointing at times near momentum dumps.
+However, the background intensity and locations of scattered light features depend on additional factors, such as the Earth/Moon azimuth and distance from the spacecraft.
+Cadences marked with bit 5 and 10 (Argabrightening Events and Impulsive Outlier) were identified by the SPOC pipeline.
+Bit 5 marks a sudden change in the background measurements.
+In practice, bit 5 flags are caused by rapidly changing glints and unstable pointing at times near momentum dumps.
 Bit 10 marks an outlier identified by PDC and omitted from the cotrending procedure.
 The 20-second data mode includes cadences marked with bit 7 and 11 (Cosmic Ray in Optimal Aperture and Cosmic Ray in Collateral Pixel).
 These flags indicate cadences affected by cosmic rays that are removed by the pipeline, and can be found in both the TPF and LC files.
 The data provided in the archive products are corrected for cosmic rays, and a FITS table extension in the TPF and Collateral Pixel File details the cosmic rays identified and removed by the pipeline at the pixel level.
 Cadences marked with bit 8 (Manual Exclude) are ignored by PDC, TPS, and DV for cotrending and transit searches.
-In Sector 58, these cadences were identified using spacecraft telemetry from the fine pointing system.
+In Sector 59, these cadences were identified using spacecraft telemetry from the fine pointing system.
 All cadences with pointing excursions >7 arcsec (0.3 pixel) were flagged for manual exclude.
-Figure 4 shows an assessment of the performance of the cotrending based on the final set of manual excludes.
-The predicted stray light flag (bit 12, value 2048) is marked in the FFIs and flags times when the Earth/Moon are near the camera FOVs and may interfere with guiding or saturate
+Figure 4 shows an assessment of the performance